chihyang/CPP_Primer/tools/README.md

 ##[Search texts under a folder](SearchText.sh)

 This script is used to search for texts in source files under a directory.
 Call this script by passing three arguments:
 ```
 ./SearchText.sh [path] [ext] [regex]
 ```

 Where `path` is the path to be searched, `ext` is the file extension, and `regex` is the regex expression to be searched for.
-This script just calls 'grep', so the regex is the same as what `grep` uses.
+This script just calls `grep`, so the regex is the same as what `grep` uses.

 ##Insert source file names into README.md